Kozea/WeasyPrint/pages/home.rst

 WeasyPrint is free software made available under the `BSD license
 <https://github.com/Kozea/WeasyPrint/blob/master/LICENSE>`_.

-It is based on various libraries **not** on a full rendering engine like WebKit on Gecko.
+It is based on various libraries but **not** on a full rendering engine like WebKit on Gecko.
 The CSS layout engine is written in Python and meant to be easy to hack on.